Compliance

 Client Losses

 If your non-compliance creates liability for clients (joint employment), they'll terminate your contract and move to compliant agencies.
+Proactively sharing your compliance program can differentiate your services.

 How EmployArmor Helps Staffing Agencies